nathancashmore/Leaderboard/README.md

 ```
 * DISPLAY_SERVERNAME can be set to ```true``` or ```false``` if you want to also show the
 minecraft server connection details on the leaderboard.
+* BANNER can be set to an alternative image file to be displayed at the top of the leaderboard.
+Add the file you want to use to ```app/assets/images/``` directory.

 ## Release (< 1.11) ##
 The latest code works with Minecraft 1.14 and Advancements.
 For earlier Minecraft servers use the [v1.11 release](https://github.com/nathancashmore/Leaderboard/releases/tag/v1.11).